RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Experiments

-For the humanoid bi-manual dexterous manipulation dataset, we evaluate six dual-arm tasks on the Tian Kung robot: opening a pot lid; having the left arm pick up a circuit breaker from a red tray and place it in the center of the table, after which the right arm retrieves it and places it into a blue tray on the right; pouring lubricating oil onto a gear; stacking cups; placing a control box in the center with the left arm while the right arm presses the red emergency stop button on it; and sweeping electronic component debris into a waste bin.
+\paragraph{Tian Yi/Tien Kung} The Tian Yi platform is used in a wheeled mobile configuration, while Tien Kung is a humanoid robot for dexterous bimanual tasks: \begin{itemize}[left=0pt] \item \textit{Tian Yi (Mobile)}: \begin{enumerate}[label=(\arabic*), nosep, left=0pt] \item Wipe dust from the middle shelf with a cloth. \item Pick up a yellow foam cube from the table and place it on the middle level of the right shelf. \item Grasp an orange capacitor from the left shelf and place it onto the right tabletop. \item Retrieve a green apple from a basket on the table and place it on the middle level of the left shelf. \end{enumerate} \item\textit{Tien Kung (Humanoid, Fixed-base)}: \begin{enumerate}[label=(\arabic*), nosep, left=0pt] \item Open a pot lid. \item The left arm picks up a circuit breaker from a red tray and places it at the table center; the right arm then retrieves it and places it into a blue tray on the right. \item Pour lubricating oil onto a gear. \item Stack cups. \item The left arm places a control box at the table center while the right arm presses the red emergency stop button on it. \item Sweep electronic component debris into a waste bin. \end{enumerate} \end{itemize}

 We categorize the six fixed-scene tasks into three difficulty levels: Easy, Medium, and Hard.
 Easy-level tasks typically involve bimanual object passing with simple transfer motions.
 Medium-level tasks require bimanual coordination to perform fine-grained pushing, pulling, picking, and placing operations.
 Hard-level tasks involve long-horizon actions that require categorizing objects based on their spatial arrangements, or performing detailed assembly operations using both arms.